ManageIQ/manageiq-documentation/appliance_hardening_guide/_topics/ssl_certs.md

 **Note:**

-See also the following article for information on replacing SSL certificates in {{ site.data.product.title }} :
+See also the following article for information on replacing SSL certificates in {{ site.data.product.title_short }} :
 <https://access.redhat.com/articles/449033>.